QingYang-Luo/Lammps_examples/kinetic swap for NaCl/result/README.md

-This folder includes the results that outputted by in.mp
+This folder includes the results that outputted by in.mp,but only temperature